oracle/cloud-native-devops-workshop/containers/nodejs-mongodb-stack/README.md

 ![alt text](images/12.create.application.png)

 First select the repository you want to use as sources.
 By default it will show your Github provider and the available repositories.
-Select *wercker-springboot* and click **Use selected repo**.
+Select *node-mongodb-crud* and click **Use selected repo**.

 ![alt text](images/13.select.repo.png)